liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/07-upgrading-plugins-to-liferay-7/06-upgrading-themes/03-upgrading-7.0-themes-7.1/03-updating-css-code.markdown

 - Class variable changes
 - Updating core imports

 The theme upgrade process involves conforming to these changes.
-In this section, you'll update your theme's CSS files to reflect these changes.
+Now you'll update your theme's CSS files to reflect these changes.
 Start with updating CSS file names.

 ## Updating CSS File Names for Clay [](id=updating-css-file-names-for-clay)